 AmeriCorps JD is an AmeriCorps-funded program that provides law students with the opportunity to earn a Segal AmeriCorps Education Award for dedicating 300 hours of service to a qualifying legal project with a nonprofit program or other qualifying organization.
 AmeriCorps JD applicants must be current students at Equal Justice Works member law schools.
 They may serve at a variety of organizations, as detailed here.
 Among others, qualifying organizations include those that currently host Equal Justice Works AmeriCorps Legal Fellows or Equal Justice Works Fellows, those that are funded by the Legal Services Corporation(LSC) and Veterans Treatment Courts.There are three distinct programs currently offered under the AmeriCorps JD umbrella: Veterans Legal Corps, Disaster Legal Corps, and Civil Legal Corps.

 To participate in the Veterans or Disaster Legal Corps, you will need to spend at least 50% of your time serving either veterans or victims of a federally recognized disaster.
-These programs are currently accepting applications on a rolling basis.
+Other law student members will serve in nonprofit legal organizations providing legal services to low-income clients.

 - Gain first-hand experience and legal skills in areas such as client intake, representation and legal research and writing;